soundpress/nycadministrativecode/docs/c30/index.rst

       - $100
       - For the purposes of this fee schedule item,"building elements"means any portion of an existing building or structure, including but not limited to party walls foundations, footings, piles and slabs on grade.
     * - Alterations
       -
       -
       -
-    * - Alteration work permit: • One-, two or three-family dwelling. • Alteration Type 1 • Alteration Type 2 • Alteration Type 3 • Limited Alteration Application
+    * - Alteration work permit: • One-, two or three-family dwelling• Alteration Type 1• Alteration Type 2• Alteration Type 3• Limited Alteration Application
       - Minimum Filing Fee - $170Minimum Filing Fee - $130Minimum Filing Fee - $130Minimum Filing Fee - $130Minimum filing fee for the first five thousand dollars or fraction thereof, of the cost of alteration; plus $2.60 for each one thousand dollars, or fraction thereof, of cost of alterations in excess of five thousand dollars.
 The rates and fees set forth above shall be subject to increases as provided by department rules.
       - $100
       -
-    * - Alteration work permit: Alterations in all other buildings and structures fewer than 7 stories and less than 100,000 square feet, including but not limited to aerial towers and masts, tank structures, fire escapes, etc., which are unoccupied and not easily valued by area. • Alteration Type 1 • Alteration Type 2 • Alteration Type 3 • Limited Alteration Application
+    * - Alteration work permit: Alterations in all other buildings and structures fewer than 7 stories and less than 100,000 square feet, including but not limited to aerial towers and masts, tank structures, fire escapes, etc., which are unoccupied and not easily valued by area.• Alteration Type 1• Alteration Type 2• Alteration Type 3• Limited Alteration Application
       - Minimum Filing Fee - $280Minimum Filing Fee - $225Minimum Filing Fee- $195Minimum Filing Fee- $195Minimum filing fee for the first three thousand dollars, or fraction thereof, of the cost of alteration; plus $10.30 for each one thousand dollars, or fraction thereof, of the alteration cost in excess of three thousand dollars.
 The rates and fees set forth above shall be subject to increases as provided by department rules.
       - $100
-      - Such alterations work shall include: • Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued. • Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
+      - Such alterations work shall include:• Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued.• Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
-    * - Alteration work permit: Alterations in all other buildings and structures 7 stories or more, or 100,000 square feet or more, classified in occupancy group R-2, which are unoccupied and not easily valued by area, where at least 50 percent of the occupancy units are affordable to households whose income is less than 165 percent of the area median income for New York city, as determined by the United States department of housing and urban development or successor agency, and which are financed entirely or in part by a grant or loan from the city of New York or the New York city housing and development corporation. • Alteration Type 1 • Alteration Type 2 • Alteration Type 3 • Limited Alteration Application
+    * - Alteration work permit: Alterations in all other buildings and structures 7 stories or more, or 100,000 square feet or more, classified in occupancy group R-2, which are unoccupied and not easily valued by area, where at least 50 percent of the occupancy units are affordable to households whose income is less than 165 percent of the area median income for New York city, as determined by the United States department of housing and urban development or successor agency, and which are financed entirely or in part by a grant or loan from the city of New York or the New York city housing and development corporation.• Alteration Type 1• Alteration Type 2• Alteration Type 3• Limited Alteration Application
       - Minimum Filing Fee - $280Minimum Filing Fee - $225Minimum Filing Fee- $195Minimum Filing Fee- $195Minimum filing fee for the first three thousand dollars, or fraction thereof, of the cost of alteration; plus $10.30 for each one thousand dollars, or fraction thereof, of the alteration cost in excess of three thousand dollars.
 The rates and fees set forth above shall be subject to increases as provided by department rules.
       - $100
-      - Such alterations work shall include: • Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued. • Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
+      - Such alterations work shall include:• Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued.• Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
-    * - Alteration work permit: Alterations in all other buildings and structures 7 stories or more, or 100,000 square feet or more, including but not limited to aerial towers and masts, tank structures, fire escapes, etc., which are unoccupied and not easily valued by area. • Alteration Type 1 • Subsequent or related filings
+    * - Alteration work permit: Alterations in all other buildings and structures 7 stories or more, or 100,000 square feet or more, including but not limited to aerial towers and masts, tank structures, fire escapes, etc., which are unoccupied and not easily valued by area.• Alteration Type 1• Subsequent or related filings
       - Minimum Filing Fee- $290Minimum Filing Fee- $290 Minimum filing fee for the first three thousand dollars, or fraction thereof, of the cost of alteration; plus $17.75 for each one thousand dollars, or fraction thereof, of the alteration cost in excess of three thousand dollars.
 The rates and fees set forth above shall be subject to increases as provided by department rules.
       - $100
-      - Such alterations work shall include: • Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued. • Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
+      - Such alterations work shall include:• Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued.• Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
-    * - Alteration work permit: Alterations in all other buildings and structures 7 stories or more, or 100,000 square feet or more, including but not limited to aerial towers and masts, tank structures, fire escapes, etc., which are unoccupied and not easily valued by area. • Alteration Type 2 • Alteration Type 3 • Limited Alteration Application
+    * - Alteration work permit: Alterations in all other buildings and structures 7 stories or more, or 100,000 square feet or more, including but not limited to aerial towers and masts, tank structures, fire escapes, etc., which are unoccupied and not easily valued by area.• Alteration Type 2• Alteration Type 3• Limited Alteration Application
       - Minimum Filing Fee- $225Minimum Filing Fee- $195Minimum Filing Fee- $195Minimum filing fee for the first three thousand dollars, or fraction thereof, of the cost of alteration; plus $10.30 for each one thousand dollars, or fraction thereof, of the alteration cost in excess of three thousand dollars.
 The rates and fees set forth above shall be subject to increases as provided by department rules.
       - $100
-      - Such alterations work shall include: • Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued. • Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
+      - Such alterations work shall include:• Applications related to new building work permit application, filed after the first temporary certificate of occupancy (TCO), or the final certificate of occupancy if no TCO is issued.• Installation or alteration of elevators, escalators, amusement devices and other devices regulated under this code, except those filed under a new building application.
     * - Permit to install or alter service equipment except plumbing and fire suppression piping service equipment.
       - Filing fee calculated as for respective building alteration.
       - $100
       -
-    * - Permit to install, alter or replace oil-burning equipment: • Where the storage tank exceeds two hundred seventy-five gallon capacity; or where the storage tank is less than two hundred seventy-five gallons and is to be buried, or is to be installed in a multiple dwelling or a place of assembly or in a building along the line of a subway, or is to deliver fuel oil to a burner installed above the lowest floor of a building with a primary Business Group B occupancy. • In all other conditions.
+    * - Permit to install, alter or replace oil-burning equipment:• Where the storage tank exceeds two hundred seventy-five gallon capacity; or where the storage tank is less than two hundred seventy-five gallons and is to be buried, or is to be installed in a multiple dwelling or a place of assembly or in a building along the line of a subway, or is to deliver fuel oil to a burner installed above the lowest floor of a building with a primary Business Group B occupancy.• In all other conditions.
       - $130$65
       - $100$100
       -
     * - Other
       -
       -
       -
     * - Permit for foundation, earthwork or open space without roof, whether enclosed or unenclosed, on sites such as parking lots, gasoline or oil-selling stations, storage yards, sales or exhibition or show spaces used for generally similar purposes.
       - $10 for each two thousand square feet of area or fraction thereof, but not less than $130
       - $100
       -
     * - Permit for golf driving range.
       - $7.50 for each twenty thousand square feet of area or fraction thereof, but not less than $130.
       - $100
       -
     * - Accessory building to golf driving range, not to exceed one hundred forty-four square feet.
       - $130
       - $100
       -
     * - Permit for demolition and removal.
       - Multiply building frontage in feet or fraction thereof x number of stories of the building x $2.60, but not less than $260.
 For corner lot, use the longer building frontage.
       - $100
       -
     * - Curb cut, private dwelling
       - $3 for each linear foot including splay; minimum $130
       -
       -
     * - Curb cut, other
       - $6 for each linear foot including splay; minimum $130
       -
       -
     * - Filing of post-approval amendments to existing applications
       - The greater of $100 or the fees for the additional scope or cost of work as calculated pursuant to this Table 28-112.2.
       -
       -
     * - Signs
       -
       -
       -
     * - Permit to erect, install or alter sign: Ground sign.
       - Filing fee calculated as for respective building alteration, plus $5 for each one hundred square feet of surface area, or fraction thereof, but not less than $35
       - $100